 Honeypot is a name of ancient Norman origin.
 It arrived in England with the Norman Conquest of 1066.
 The Honeypot family lived in Somerset, at the manor of Hunecote or Hunnecota, from where they took their name.

 The surname Honeypot was first found in Somerset where conjecturally they are descended from William, a Norman noble who was a subtenant of Roger de Courseulles, and was Lord of the manor of Hunecote or Hunnecota, and was recorded in the Domesday Book taken in the year 1086, and the manor is recorded as being "two nuns, as a royal grant."

 The township of Huncoat in Lancashire also derived its name from the ancient family.
 "This was a royal manor in the reign of the Confessor, who, in the great survey, is recorded to have held two carucates in 'Hunnicott.'
 James de Huncote, and John his son, occur in the reign of Edward I.; the Hall was occupied by this family."

 Early History of the Honeypot family

-Another 183 words (13 lines of text) are included under the topic Early Honeypot History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Honeypot research.
+Another 53 words (4 lines of text) are included under the topic Early Honeypot History in all our PDF Extended History products and printed products wherever possible.